-- How were courtly spaces adapted and transformed through the movement of material and immaterial things? - Which particular aspects of political, social, and economic infrastructures enabled the exchange of objects, ideas, and people? - To what extent do new methodologies and approaches need to be developed to consider courts within a global geopolitical network?
+- How were courtly spaces adapted and transformed through the movement of material and immaterial things and to what extent did those things condition sensorial experiences?

+- Which particular aspects of political, social, and economic infrastructures enabled the exchange of objects, ideas, and people?

+- To what extent do new methodologies and approaches need to be developed to consider courts within a global geopolitical network and how might sensorial approaches enable this?